-- Heating Equipment Repair and Replacement benefits are available to provide HEAP eligible households with the cost of repair or replacement of the applicant owned dwelling's primary heating equipment when the equipment has been documented by a participating vendor to be inoperable or unsafe and is in need of repair and/or replacement. - Heating equipment replacement is also available, under limited circumstances and with medical documentation, to replace systems that are directly detrimental to a household member's health.
-Documentation must be in writing from a physician and must specify the reason(s) why the current system is directly detrimental to health/safety. - Temporary relocation for an eligible household may be considered when the residence has been determined to be unsafe and it has been determined that the deficiencies cannot reasonably be corrected in a timely manner which would ensure safe, healthy habitation. - A new "Assessment Form" has been developed to assist districts in assessing the heating equipment situation.
-The form is optional and locally reproduced.
-The form is not a substitute for any other required forms and cannot be used to determine eligibility.
+- Heating Equipment Repair and Replacement benefits are available to provide HEAP eligible households with the cost of repair or replacement of the applicant owned dwelling's primary heating equipment when the equipment has been documented by a participating vendor to be inoperable or unsafe and is in need of repair and or replacement. - Heating equipment replacement is also available, under limited circumstances and with medical documentation, to replace systems that are directly detrimental to a household member's health.
+Documentation must be in writing from a physician and must specify the reason(s) why the current system is directly detrimental to health and safety. - Temporary relocation for an eligible household may be considered when the residence has been determined to be unsafe and it has been determined that the deficiencies cannot reasonably be corrected in a timely manner which would ensure safe, healthy habitation.